Small Soldiers: Others

+Excluding Jones and Dern, the Commando Elite are voiced by cast members from the 1967 film The Dirty Dozen.
+Dern replaced The Dirty Dozen actor Richard Jaeckel, who died before shooting began.
+Excluding Langella, the Gorgonites are voiced by cast members from the 1984 film This Is Spinal Tap.

+Miller and Balaski previously appeared in Joe Dante's films Piranha and The Howling.
+Also in The Howling was Picardo, whose character in Small Soldiers shares a surname with Eddie Quist, his character in that film.

+Small Soldiers was Hartman's last on-screen role before his death, and the film is dedicated to his memory.

 Production

 On making the film, director Joe Dante recalled, "Originally I was told to make an edgy picture for teenagers, but when the sponsor tie-ins came in the new mandate was to soften it up as a kiddie movie.
 Too late, as it turned out, and there are elements of both approaches in there.
 Just before release it was purged of a lot of action and explosions."
-As an example of the deleted content, he mentioned that at the end of the movie, the Abernathy's house explodes.
-The explosion was shot, but the studio did not want to show it on-screen.
-Dante believes that the studio had hopes that Small Soldiers would be the start of a film series.

 For the film's effects shots, Dante stated that the original idea was to use mostly puppets provided by Stan Winston.
 However, Dante said that while shooting, it was "much simpler and cheaper" to use computer-generated imagery (CGI) after the scenes had been shot, so the film is "one-third puppetry and the rest CGI."